 By the end of Foundation Stage By the end of Year 1 By the end of Year 2 Composition (plan) Be encouraged to verbally rehearse their writing before beginning.
 To use ideas from reading in a narrative To say out loud what they are going to write about To say a sentence before writing it To use a shared text as a model for writing To plan or say out loud what they are going to write about, including writing based on personal experiences To write down ideas, and/or key words, including new vocabulary To encapsulate what they want to say, sentence by sentence Composition (draft and write) To use story maps to help them plan their writing sequence.
-To sequence sentences to form short narratives To use and continue a repeating pattern To write own narratives with a sequence of events To include story language and patterns To act out and retell key texts using Talk for Writing type actions to verbally rehearse from a model e.g. run, run, as fast as you can To include some story language and patterns following models e.g. one day, e.g. Tom clambered up the steep steps after the Gianthigher, and higher, and higher until they came to a giant door To listen to and discuss a wide range of books and genres. suddenly To re-tell/imitate familiar stories e.g. include main events, characters and where the events take place To re-tell/imitate/adapt familiar stories with events in sequence include some dialogue e.g. include main events in sequence; focus on who is in the event;
+To sequence sentences to form short narratives To write own narratives with a sequence of events To act out and retell key texts using Talk for Writing type actions to verbally rehearse To listen to and discuss a wide range of books and genres.
+To use and continue a repeating pattern from a model e.g. run, run, as fast as you can To include some story language and patterns following models e.g. one day, suddenly To re-tell/imitate familiar stories e.g. include main events, characters and where the events take place To include story language and patterns e.g. Tom clambered up the steep steps after the Gianthigher, and higher, and higher, and higher until they came to a giant door To re-tell/imitate/adapt familiar stories with events in sequence include some dialogue e.g. include main events in sequence; focus on who is in the event;